 Depending on the state where you live, Zillow says you have about 10 to 30 days after you move to update your driver’s license and registration.

 Contact Social Security and the IRS about your address change.
 IRS updates can be made via their website.

 Banks/Financial Institutions/Credit Cards

-Contact banks where you have accounts, financial institutions where you have loans and/or investments with your updated address.
-Also inform your credit card companies.
+Contact banks where you have accounts, and financial institutions where you have loans and/or investments with your updated address.
+Also, inform your credit card companies.

 Your children’s schools should be notified, so their school records can be forwarded to the correct place.
 Contact your alumni associations, too.

-Update your magazine and newspaper subscriptions and any clubs or organizations including religious centers, libraries, video subscription services to which you belong and any charities you support.
-You’ll also need to update voter registration.
+Update your magazine and newspaper subscriptions and any clubs or organizations including religious centers, libraries, video subscription services to which you belong, and any charities you support.
+You’ll also need to update your voter registration.

 Tips on Changing Your Address

 Before sending out your new address, ensure you’re offering the correct mailing address if it differs from the street one.
 Use postcards, mass e-mails, and group text messages to inform people of the change.
 Avoid posting it on social media unless it’s via private messages.
 If you discover that some companies haven’t updated your address contact them immediately.